robfatland/mocean/README.md

 # mocean

 There are two games: **steps** and **mocean**.
 They use the same *ip address*.
-Play a game by formatting a URL to include the ip address, port, route, key and value. (possibly more than one of the latter two).
-Can use a browser but the project concept is to use a Python Client.
+Play a game by formatting a URL to include the ip address, port, route, key and value. (possibly more than one of the latter two, separated by the ampersand character).
+You can use a browser as the Client but the project concept is to use a Python Client.

 ## Client for steps game

 Start with `http://<ip>:8080/begin?message=<some_message>`.
 The route is `begin` and the key is `message`.
 Iterate based on responses.
 Upon solving this puzzle the User is directed to a new route.
 Change the route and do the next challenge.
 There are five of these.
-Here is example Client code.
+Here is example Client code.  ***Notice this fails without fixed up entries for ip address and port number!***

 ```
 import requests, time